melli79/mathGames/Readme.md

 Hint 1: Try with Bundesländer of Germany, Provinces of China, States in the USA, or similar.

-Hint 2: Translate the geographic relations into a graph vertices = the countries, edges = the joint borders
+Hint 2: Translate the geographic relations into a graph: vertices = the countries, edges = the joint borders

 Hint 3: Greedy algorithms order the countries, e.g. by valency and the greedily assign to the current vertex the first still available color.

-Hint 4: Beside static MVC ordering (where you sum over the neighboring vertices the number of neighbors divided by the number of neighbors of the neighboring vertex), you can also do dynamic saturation degree i.e. the number of already used-up colors among the colorized neighbors (and order by dergee in case of a tie).
+Hint 4: Beside static MVC ordering (where you sum over the neighboring vertices the number of neighbors divided by the number of neighbors of the neighboring vertex), you can also do dynamic saturation degree i.e. the number of already used-up colors among the colorized neighbors (and order by degree in case of a tie).

 Hint 5: You may need backtracking over the remaining color options if the greedy algorithm does not succeed.